 Move your already catalogued camera trap data into Wildlife Insights

-1. Migrate your data into the batch upload templates
+1. Download the batch upload templates

-2. Upload your images and data to the Google Cloud Platform
+Uploading images to Google Cloud Platform

 The WI Admin will associate your account to a private storage object in the Google Cloud Platform and assign you access to the GCP storage bucket.